What we do

 - UK Government: UKspace attends a variety of cross-government committees to represent space industry issues

 - The Parliamentary Space Committee (PSC): this is one of Parliament’s oldest and most respected all-party groups, with around 100 members from all sides of the House and from both Houses.
 UKspace is the leading industry association supporting the work of the PSC.

 - European Space Agency: UKspace has a close dialogue with the Director General of ESA and the Agency Directors on UK industrial issues

-- ADS and Intellect: The Chairman of UKspace is the Vice-President Space for ADS and attends ADS Council; he attends Intellect Board meetings, as requested by the Director General of Intellect.
+- ADS and techUK: The Chairman of UKspace is the Vice-President Space for ADS and attends ADS Council; he attends techUK Board meetings, as requested by the Director General of Intellect.